 Prize Draws & Announcing Winners

 There are state specific regulations that apply to prize draw conduct.
 You must also publish the names of competition winners on a website or in the relevant local or state based newspaper.
 For national promotions, winners can be announced in ‘The Australian’ newspaper.
-Permit fees and administration costs are based on the total prize pool and promotional mechanics.

 Need help with competition permits in Australia?

 SAM can help you apply for permits (provided that you have an ABN).

 We’ve been helping companies to obtain trade promotion permits in Australia since 1981.

 SAM have assisted corporations, independents, advertising agencies and specialist marketing firms to apply for competition permits.
 In cases where a promotion or competition requires permits from state and territory authorities you can trust SAM to guide you through the process.

 SAM can also assist marketers with any, or all of the following:

 - Writing Terms and Conditions of Entry

 - Insured Prize Promotions - insurance for high value prizes and prize pools.